 Hi Everyone.
 I was absent from blogging last week because we were in the beautiful city of Brugge (you may have seen it more commonly spelled as Bruges).
 We sailed over on a two-night cruise to spend the day for two reasons.
 One of which was curiosity.
 We had heard both good and bad reviews of the flagship Britannia and wanted the experience and to make up our own mind.

-On to Brugges.
-I was shocked to hear a few less than complimentary remarks when we said we were going.
+It shocked me to hear a few less than complimentary remarks when we said we were going.
 We’ve been three times.
-This occasion, we went to do some shopping.
+On this occasion, we went to do some shopping.

 What is Brugge famous for?
 Most chocolate, beer, and lace.
 My tip for chocolate is don’t opt for the cheapest as you’ll be eating butter, not cocoa.
 Of course, there are also cakes.

 Beer… it’s an acquired taste for some, so it’s one of those flavours that needs experiencing rather than recommendation.
 Belgium beer is very different from other parts of the world, though can be more refreshing.
 Lace… I bought my first pieces, both with Halloween/Autumnal themes.
 I also bought an Autumn Mix bag of chocolates that is too cute to eat… but I’m sure I will manage, though I may save them until the end of the month.
 But for the writer in me, I love the architecture, which screams story setting and fairy tales.

 For now, life returns to normal with a shiver or two not created by anything I’ve written.
 There’s a definite nip in the air.